 To stay ahead of the competition, the Company is developing a strong pipeline of new products to follow the 3 Volt products already discussed.
 CAP-XX's R&D efforts are focused on a mix of short, medium and long-term opportunities, covering new products, cost reductions and improved product performance.
-CAP-XX has a research facility in Sydney, Australia, where a team of seven scientists work to maintain CAP-XX's leading technology position in electrodes, separators and electrolyte materials and their assembly into supercapacitor devices.
-This team is supported by 16 engineers.
-During 2020, significant progress has been made in a number of key areas including: new cell chemistries; improving the life of cells; developing new packaging concepts; reducing the cost per cell and developing new electronics to optimise the performance of the Company's modules.
+CAP-XX has a research facility within its Seven Hills site in Sydney, Australia, where a team of six scientists work to maintain CAP-XX's leading technology position in electrodes, separators and electrolyte materials and their assembly into supercapacitor devices.
+This team is supported by 12 engineers.
+During 2021, significant progress has been made in a number of key areas including improvements on the ex-Murata coating, DMF and DMT lines, new cell chemistries, improving the life of cells, developing new packaging concepts, reducing the cost per cell and developing new electronics to optimise the performance of the Company's modules.
 CAP-XX has also signed numerous collaboration agreements with leading research institutions, whilst the Company's Scientific Advisory Board provides CAP-XX with clear direction on commercially relevant technologies for its ongoing R&D programme.

 The Company's success depends on its ability to protect and prevent any infringements of its intellectual property.
 To protect this important asset, the Company has considerable intellectual property embodied in its patents covering the design, manufacture and use of its high-performance supercapacitors.
-The CAP-XX patent portfolio currently consists of nine patent families, with 21 granted national patents with an additional four patent applications pending in various jurisdictions.
+The CAP-XX patent portfolio currently consists of nine patent families, with 19 granted national patents with an additional four patent applications pending in various jurisdictions.
 The Company's intellectual property strategy has been to build value by focusing on opportunities to capture market share and exclude competition, with an IP portfolio capable of generating licensing revenue.
 The Directors believe that comprehensive embodiments and interlocking patent groups, combined with a 'quick to file, quick to abandon' policy, have given the Company a strong and focused IP portfolio.